LeBraveLittleToaster/WebSocketDockerExample/README.md

 - I copied files...maybe...or not...can I connect to the filesystem to check that?

         docker run -t -i <image name> /bin/bash

-Be carefull that no instance of the server is running in your IDE!
-Otherwise the server will crash cause of already used ports!

-For this example project we need to following commands in this order:

-        docker build -t sopra
-        docker run -p 54321:54321 -d sopra
-        docker ps

-If everything worked then you now can connect with your client (browser plugin) to the server in the docker image.